andy9775/React-Native-CircularProgress/README.md

 ## React-Native-CircularProgress
-A pure React Native Component for circular progress bars for both iOS and Android.
+A pure React Native Component for circular progress bars for iOS.

 ## Demo